XDeFi-tech/docs-new/developers/cosmoskit-xdefi-integration.md

 yarn create cosmos-app
 ```

-Next, you will need to install 2 packages for the XDEFI:
+Next, you will need to install 2 packages for the Ctrl (fka XDEFI):

 - `@cosmos-kit/xdefi`
 - `@cosmos-kit/xdefi-extension`